What is FlashFunders?

 FlashSeed Preferred Stock (Reg D) Conversion Rights

 Flash CF Preferred Stock (Reg CF) Conversion Rights

 Any investor may convert their shares of FlashSeed Preferred stock, at any time at their discretion, into common stock at a 1:1 ratio.
 Common stock has voting rights, but does not have any liquidation preference.

 All FlashSeed Preferred shares will automatically convert into common stock if the Company completes an initial public offering (IPO), or if the holders of a majority of FlashSeed Preferred shares agree to convert.
 An automatic conversion event results in elimination of the FlashSeed Preferred preferences.

 The Flash CF Preferred shall have no optional conversion rights.

 Each share of Flash CF Preferred will automatically convert into Common Stock upon (a) the closing of a firmly underwritten public offering of Common Stock or (b) the election or consent of the holders of a majority of the then outstanding shares of the Preferred Stock (voting together as a single class on an as-converted basis).
 The conversion rate will initially be 1:1, subject to customary adjustments.

 When do I receive my funds?

-Once you've hit your target offering amount in a Reg CF offering, you can choose to close your round, but be aware that once you close your round, you cannot open it again.
-You must also wait 21 days after your Form C is approved by the SEC before you are eligible to close your round.
+Once you've hit your target offering amount in an offering, you can choose to close your round, but be aware that once you close your round, you cannot open it again.
+In a Reg CF offering, you must also wait 21 days after your Form C is approved by the SEC before you are eligible to close your round.
 We will release your funds from the offering deposit and/or escrow account to your company's bank account once all these conditions are met.